testpossessed/acc-server-results-companion/README.md

 The data from the result files is imported into a local database and presented in various views with the ability to export to CSV or Excel.

 The latest release can be found [here](https://github.com/testpossessed/acc-server-results-companion/releases).
 Simply download and run ACCServerResultsCompanionSetup.exe.
-The application will install then launch automatically Each time the application is started it will automatically update to the latest version before launching.
+The application will install then launch automatically.
+Each time the application is started it will automatically update to the latest version before launching.

 ## Getting Started